Ricky Gervais makes dig at Piers Morgan over Taliban interview

-‘I’ve lost all respect for them’: Ricky Gervais makes dig at Piers Morgan over Taliban interview
+Ricky Gervais makes dig at Piers Morgan over Taliban interview: ‘I’ve lost all respect for them’

 Morgan interviewed Dr Suhail Shaheen on his show ‘Uncensored’